-Google Calendar is getting cross-profile work and personal account support
+Google Calendar adds cross-profile work and personal account support

 Work profiles in Android let you keep your work and personal life separate by isolating all apps and synced account information from the personal profile.
 But there are some disadvantages to using a work profile on your device.
 For instance, several calendar apps, including Google Calendar, don’t support cross-profile calendar sync.
 This means that you have to check the calendar app in each profile to make sure you don’t miss an appointment.
 To address this issue, Google added support for cross-profile calendar visibility in Android 10.
 But in order to enable the feature, calendar apps have to be updated to support the new APIs.